 The market for social media platforms is relatively new and may not develop as expected, if at all.
 People who are not our users, customers or platform partners may not understand the value of our products and services and new users, customers or platform partners may initially find our products and services confusing.
 There may be a perception that our products and services are only useful to users who post, or to influential users with large audiences.
-Convincing potential new users, customers and platform partners of the value of our products and services is critical to increasing the number of our users, customers and platform partners and to the success of our business.
+Convincing potential new users, customers and platform partners of the value of our products and services is critical to increasing the number of our users, customers and platform partners of the value of our products and services is critical to increasing the number of our users, customers and platform partners and to the success of our business.
 In January 2014, the China Internet Network Information Center, or CNNIC, released a report stating that the number of microblog users in China had declined by 9.2% from 2012 to 2013.
 Although we have experienced continued user growth as shown by the continued increase of our MAU and DAU for the past two years and some of our peers may have declined user base after a special event driven year of 2012, if microblogging declines in popularity among Chinese internet users, we may be unable to grow our user base or maintain or increase user engagement.